NervanaSystems/ngraph/doc/sphinx/source/howto/index.rst

 the nGraph library's management of custom backends.

-To get started, we've provided a basic example for how to execute a computation that can runs on an nGraph backend; this is analogous to a framework bridge.
+To get started, we've provided a basic example for how to execute a computation that can run on an nGraph backend; this is analogous to a framework bridge.

 This section is under development; it will eventually contain articles targeted toward data scientists, algorithm designers, framework developers, and backend